 Any employee found violating these laws or rules may be subject to civil and criminal penalties of \$250,000 and/or imprisonment and will be referred for disciplinary action.
-Suspected misuse of software should be reported to the campus administrator or campus Instructional Technology Specialist.
+Suspected misuse of software should be reported to an administrator or Campus Instructional Technology Specialist.